SrivathsaKM/fav-npm-package/README.md

-# Web application that allows users to bookmark/fovourite their favourite npm package
+# Web application that allows users to bookmark their favourite npm package

 # Feature: